 Step 5 - Finishing Up

-Repeat the process as many times as necessary to have joists at roughly 16 inch intervals underneath your floor.
+Repeat the process as many times as necessary to have joists at 16-inch intervals underneath your floor.
 Once you have done this, you can replace or install your floorboards normally, confident that you can rely on your joists to hold your floor together.